nhibernate/nhibernate.github.io/_posts/2020-05-11-nhibernate-myget-feed-available.md

 For a list of resolved issues & pull requests in latest build, see the corresponding milestone in [milestones](https://github.com/nhibernate/nhibernate-core/milestones).

-To be able to install NHibernate development builds you need to add additional package source in NuGet options in you IDE: https://www.myget.org/F/nhibernate/api/v3/index.json
+To be able to install NHibernate development builds you need to add additional package source in NuGet options in your IDE: https://www.myget.org/F/nhibernate/api/v3/index.json

 Or alternatively you can add/update `nuget.config` file in top folder of your project with the following content: